joebew42/elixir_cqrs_es_example/README.md

 ## Questions & TODOs

+- What about the idea to use a `ProcessId` (or `CommandId`) to identify or remember the [originator of the command in the event](http://danielwhittaker.me/2014/10/18/6-code-smells-cqrs-events-avoid/)?
 - `CommandBus.publish` should be `send`, better to extract a behaviour for the commandbus
   - Maybe we don't need a command bus to subscribe on.
 Think about ...
 - How to deal with the state of the Process Manager when replaying events?